1. Your life is always first.

 If you decide to be an organ and tissue donor, your family will NOT have to pay for any medical expenses associated with the donation.

-5. One donor can help about 80 people.
+5. One donor can help more than 80 people.

 Organs that can be donated for transplantation are: kidneys, heart, lungs, liver, pancreas and intestines.
 Tissues that can be donated include: corneas, heart valves, skin, bone, tendons, cartilage and veins.

 When it comes to waiting for an organ transplant, the system in place treats us as equals.
 Rich or famous individuals cannot and do not get priority on the national transplant waiting list.
 Factors such as blood type, body size, location, severity of illness and length of time on the waiting list are used to determine the best candidate for an organ.

 7. Your decision will save lives.